 The council is designed to protect both students and those who find it necessary to report the impairment of a colleague.
 At no time during the process will the identity of the impaired student be known to anyone other than the council member to whom the report is made, the co-chairpersons and the intervention team if necessary.
 Other council members will know of the student only by case number.
-All files will be kept at the Rhode Island Medical Society building and be accessed only by the faculty and student co-chairpersons.
+All files will be kept at the Rhode Island Medical Society building or secure online forums, and be accessed only by the faculty and student co-chairpersons.
+Students referred to Student Health Council will be known by name only by the 4th year chair and the council member providing counseling.
 If impairment is found to exist, a treatment plan will be offered to the student.
 The Office of the Dean of Medicine will neither be notified nor involved if the student accepts and follows the treatment plan.
 Should the student refuse to accept the treatment plan or violate the treatment plan, the Dean's office will be notified.

 The administration of the Brown Medical School strongly supports the Student Health Council.
 The administration's position is one of support and cooperation.

 Our desire is that students who are impaired by substance abuse or issues of mental health receive proper counseling and treatment and that they recover.
 We do not seek to punish such students.
 Our hope is that all students successfully overcome these challenges and complete their medical education.
 Our belief is that the Student Health Council offers the best available mechanism to achieve these ends.